rundeck/docs/docs/administration/security/authorization.md

 The files are loaded at startup and are cached.
 When an authorization request occurs, the policies may be reloaded if the file was modified.
-A file's contents are cached for at least 60 seconds before checking if they need to be reloaded.
+A file's contents are cached for at least 2 minutes before checking if they need to be reloaded.
-Also, the etc directory is only re-scanned for new/removed files after a 60 second delay.
+Also, the etc directory is only re-scanned for new/removed files after a 2 minute delay.

 If an authorization request occurs in the context of a specific Project (e.g. "does a user have Run access for a specific Job in this project?")